dlr-wf/crackmnist/README.md

 ### DIC data
 The dataset contains DIC data in the form of planar displacement fields ($u_x, u_y$) both measured in $mm$ from eight FCG experiments performed on different materials and specimen geometries.
-The tested materials (AA2024, AA7475 and AA7010) are high-strength aluminum alloys with average an Young's modulus (E) of 70 GPa and a Poisson’s ratio (ν) of 0.33.
+The tested materials (AA2024, AA7475 and AA7010) are aluminum alloys with an average Young's modulus (E) of approximately 70 GPa and a Poisson’s ratio (ν) of 0.33.
 For details, please refer to the corresponding data sheets.

 The applied maximum nominal uniform stress for MT-Specimen is  σ<sub>N</sub> is 47 MPa (sinusoidal loading, constant amplitude).
 The minimum load can be derived from R=F<sub>min</sub>/F<sub>max</sub>.